akngs/mw-containers/README.md

-Mediawiki and related services on Docker containers
+Mediawiki and related services in Docker containers

 # HOW-TOs
 ## Up and running